tchoi8/ArtistToolKit/README.md

 Material for a class at SFPC

 This two part class will introduce the basic tools and resource to pursue career as an independet artist and cultural producer.
-We will focus on artists and writers who work with technology as an integral medium, who are the majority of students coming to the School for poetic computation.
+We will focus on artists and writers who work with technology as an integral medium, technologists who's exploring art and independent practices.

 ##Part 1 Writing

-- Writing artist bio in third person perspective.
+- Writing artist bio in third person.
-- Writing project description.
-- Writing for grants, residencies
+- Artist narrative.
+- **Project description**
+- Grants and residencies.
 - Writing about someone else's project
 - Getting written up on social media, blog, magazine, academic journal.
+- Writing for interview.
-- How to credit your work
+- How to credit your work.
+Work you did, work others did for your project.

 ##Part 2 Finance